 - Click on the Share button on the top right in Edit mode.
 Select Download as PDF from the drop-down menu.

 - It will take a while for your Prezi to convert.
 Once it’s done, a new option will appear asking you to Save PDF.

 - In the pop up window, type in the name of the Prezi and choose a location to save it in.

-- You can now print the PDF file.
+- That’s it, you can now print the PDF file.

 10. Presenting Remotely

 Prezi has this function called Prezi Meeting.
 The function allows you to remotely conduct presentations for anyone, anywhere, in real time.
 You are allowed to invite up to 30 people to view your presentation.